Courses fit together around a theme

 24 students.
 Additionally, instructors in those sections can build on the student

 knowledge and experiences from the other courses in the LC.

-Most LCs are targeted at freshmen, but we also have several that are aimed at sophomores/juniors.
+Most LCs target incoming first-year students, but others are aimed at sophomores/juniors.

 It is up to faculty to determine what would be most effective for their theme.

 High-Impact Practices (HIPs) are certain educational practices that have been widely